oculi-s/Programmers/README.md

 2) C99 & Python & JS & Kotlin used
 3) classified by levels
 4) Time & space complexity are not considered
-5) some annotations within source code
+5) some annotations are within source code